Mazzer Mini A - Helpful Guide & Test

 Before the grinding process begins, the time must be set.
 Whether this is too much or too small – let’s see.

-In order to always exactly determine the amount of coffee powder, working with a fine scale (from around 10 euros) is essential.
+To always determine the amount of coffee powder, working with a fine-scale (from around 10 euros) is essential.

 Depending on the type of bean and taste, 12 – 18 grams in different grinds are required.
 Remember that the Mazzer also has a scatter in the powder amount of approx. +/- 0.5 grams.

-Set the grinder shorter from the first grinding process, carry out the grinding process and then read the quantity on the display of the scale and adjust the motor running time in stages.
+Set the grinder shorter from the first grinding process, carry out the grinding process and then read the quantity on the scale’s display and adjust the motor running time in stages.

 This is the easiest way and is extremely easy on the nerves of coffee lovers.
 Or always use the scale and keep the “hand” button pressed until the desired amount of powder has landed in the portafilter.

-Then a “manual” mill would suffice, but it was thrown out of the portfolio a long time ago.
+A “manual” mill would then suffice, but it was thrown out of the portfolio a long time ago.

 The crema crema tip

 Who doesn’t dream of a large grinder with a reference time of three seconds for 14 grams?
 Be honest …